vrthra-forks/libcursed/README.md

 **libcursed**, _2019_

-_This file last updated on 19 March, 2019_
+_This file last updated on 24 April, 2019_

 ### Brief Description ###